 - Detoxify and heal the body after chemotherapy, while building stamina, strengthening the immune system and reducing the likelihood of the recurrence of cancer.

 Karis Whillans, 53, of Fort Lauderdale, has been a patient of Sear’s for about 2 years.
 Whillans began chemotherapy in 2012 for breast cancer but was unable to finish a second round of treatment when she developed congestive heart failure.
 When Whillans’ doctors put her on letrozole — a nonsteroidal aromatase inhibitor used to help decrease the amount of estrogen produced by her body — Whillans had sudden, severe side effects.
 Her joint pain was so debilitating “I felt like a tinman,” she says, describing her stiffness and lack of mobility.

-Working with Sear, Whillans set up a program of acupuncture, herbs and supplements to offset the side effects of the letrozole.
+Working with Sear, Whillans set up a program of acupuncture, herbs and supplements to offset the side effects of letrozole.
 Today, she receives acupuncture about once a month; takes a number of daily supplements and vitamins, including turmeric, black currant oil, fish oil, B12 and zinc; and uses a formula called Zyflamend that contains 10 herbs with anti-inflammatory properties.
-Whillans takes 2 Zyflamend capsules in the morning and 2 at night.
+Whillans takes two Zyflamend capsules in the morning and two at night.
 The result?
-“Within 1 month, I was able to walk 3 to 4 miles a day.
-Now I can do Pilates for 1 hour, 3 to 5 days a week,” notes Whillans.
+“Within 1 month, I was able to walk three to four miles a day.
+Now I can do Pilates for an hour, three to five days a week,” notes Whillans.
 “Taking herbs is a slow process — results don’t happen overnight,” she adds.
 But Whillans is keenly aware of those results.
 At one point, in an effort to simplify her life, she decided to stop using her herbs and supplements, but her joint pain returned with a vengeance.
 “It was incredibly bad,” she recalls.